PATH CASE STUDY

 The solution

-PATH is collaborating with the Ghana, Uganda, and Ethiopia Ministries of Health to strengthen IPC practices and WASH service delivery in health care facilities through the national introduction and scale up of the Aqua Research STREAM™ Disinfectant Generator (STREAM).
+PATH is collaborating with the Ghana, Uganda, and Ethiopia ministries of health to strengthen IPC practices and WASH service delivery in health facilities through national introduction and scale up of the Aqua Research STREAM™ Disinfectant Generator (STREAM).

-The STREAM is an onsite, electrolytic chlorine generator designed specifically for low-resource settings.
-It produces a consistent flow of 0.5 percent milligram per liter chlorine solution using salt, water, and electricity.
-The chlorine solution can be used to disinfect surfaces and tools, which improves infection prevention and control practices and prevents the spread of HAIs.
+The STREAM is an on-site, electrolytic chlorine generator designed specifically for low-resource settings.
+It produces a consistent flow of 0.5 percent (5,000 milligrams per liter) chlorine solution using salt, water, and electricity.
+The chlorine solution can be used to disinfect surfaces and tools, which improves IPC and prevents the spread of HAIs.

 A health center in North Mecha, Ethiopia, using a STREAM Disinfectant Generator device.
 Photo: PATH/Adam Drolet.